Gyton Grantley: Television

+Grantley is also a voice over artist.

 Film

 He appeared in two short film entries for the 2009 Tropfest Short Film Festival, including Being Carl Williams where Grantley, playing himself, is abducted by two criminals who mistake him for Carl Williams after his role in Underbelly.
+On 25 August, Grantley was named in the cast for the film Her Aussie Romance.